TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

 ## 7. Tips & Observations

 - Always check monotonicity before applying binary search.
-- For duplicates â†’ use lower/upper bound logic.
+- For duplicates → use lower/upper bound logic.
-- For rotated arrays â†’ identify sorted half.
+- For rotated arrays → identify sorted half.
-- For BS on answer â†’ define the range properly.
+- For BS on answer → define the range properly.
 - Watch for infinite loops by using mid = l + (r - l) / 2.
 - Always test with edge cases: single element, all equal, target not found, target smaller/larger than all.

 - **Complexity**
-    - â±ï¸ Time Complexity (Final)
+    - ⏱️ Time Complexity (Final)
-      * All array-based BS â†’ O(log n)
+      * All array-based BS → O(log n)
-      * BS on answer â†’ O(log(range))
+      * BS on answer → O(log(range))
-    - ðŸ’¾ Space Complexity (Final)
+    - 💾 Space Complexity (Final)
       * O(1) for iterative.
 ---